OUDSL/omeka-guide/index.md

 [Return to Top](#about)

 #### Dublin Core Metadata
 The first tab (and the one you should be on by default) is **Dublin Core**.
-If for some reason, you are not on this tab, click Dublin Core at the top.
-Dublin Core is one of the most commonly used metadata schemas.
+If for some reason, you are not on this tab, click Dublin Core at the top of the screen.
+[Dublin Core](https://en.wikipedia.org/wiki/Dublin_Core) is one of the most commonly used metadata schemas.
 This essentially means that is a standard way to gather and represent describe items.
 Using these standardized schemas allows different systems to work together and be interoperable.
 The [Digital Public Library of America](https://dp.la/) is a great example of what can be done when metadata is standardized.

 Dublin Core was created to be flexible and easy adaptable to a variety of materials and projects.
 In Omeka we are using Simple Dublin Core, which includes fifteen elements or fields.
 All fifteen may be relevant to your item or some may not apply.
-See the descriptions within Omeka for more details about each field.
-Remember the more information you can provide the more useful your site will be to visitors.
+See the descriptions within Omeka for more details about each field. **Remember the more information you can provide about your items, the more useful your site will be to visitors.**

 We will now go through each of the elements and apply them to the [Ty Cobb baseball card](http://www.loc.gov/pictures/collection/bbc/item/2007685675).
 Some of the fields are extremely clear; others are more ambiguous and will require you to use your best judgement.